Quick Facts

 Outdoor Recreational Activities:

-Warm weather recreation in Boyne Country includes fishing, canoeing, boating, sailing, beachcombing, golfing, hiking, cycling, in-line skating, camping, picnicking, and mushroom hunting.
+Warm weather recreation in Petoskey Area includes fishing, canoeing, boating, sailing, beachcombing (for Petoskey Stones), golfing, hiking, cycling, in-line skating, camping, picnicking, and mushroom hunting.
 Winter activities include Alpine and Nordic skiing, snowmobiling, ice skating, snowshoeing and ice fishing.
 The area also features exclusive shops and boutiques, dining and entertainment facilities.
 Check out our Things To Do section

 Skiing: